OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover.md

 ---
-title: "Failover Recovery"
+title: "Failover"
 weight: 4
 ---

+## Failback and Failover

+**Failover** is the process of moving business operations from a primary site which has suffered an outage, to a temporary site designated and preconfigured for such emergencies.

+**Failback** is the process of moving business operations back to the primary site, after the site's normal operation has been restored.

+The last two pages in this Disaster Recovery guide cover the procedures for failover (this page) and [failback]({{% relref "failback" %}}).

-## General Steps Overview
+## High-level Steps for Failover

-A common scenario is that the source cluster, in this guide "**Site A**", suffers a failure, and we want to fail over to the target cluster, **Site B**.
+In this scenario, an outage at source Site A triggers a failover to target Site B.

 To move production from Site A to Site B, the basic high-level steps are: